villhei/elixirtut/elixir_web/app/chapters/basic_types.md

 :cat
 ```

-Atoms or are constants, which's name is their value.
+Atoms or are constants, whose names are their values.
 Atoms are sometimes called symbols in other languages.
+Every atom created during the programs life cycle is stored in an in-memory atom table and never removed.
+Creating atoms dynamically, say from incoming socket data, is highly discouraged as they might very well consume all your available memory.

 ```elixir
 iex> is_atom(:cat)